usagov/usagov-2021/docs/BenefitsSearch.md

 ## Setup

-Upon first deployment against a new database snaphot:
+Upon first deployment against a new database snapshot:

 1. Import configuration `bin/drush cim` to enable new views, fields for basic page content type.
-2. Run `bin/drush cr` to clear drupal caches and twig template caches so it picks up on config changes and file updates.
+2. Run `bin/drush cr` to clear drupal caches and twig template caches to pick up on config changes and file updates.
 3. Run the tag pages script to tag existing pages to the categories, so you get some results when you search.
 This JSON file is in `scripts/drush/data`.
 The path should be absolute inside the docker container or relative to the working directory `/var/www/web`.

 Outside of docker, use: